 Originally developed by NASA and a group of food safety specialists in the ‘60s, Hazard Analysis Critical Control Point (HACCP) is an internationally recognised food safety and risk assessment plan.
 The plan outlines seven key principles in food safety:

-While not mandatory, Australian providers to the food industry can have their products endorsed as food safe under HACCP Australia guidelines.
+While not mandatory, Australian providers to the food industry can have their products endorsed as food safe under HACCP Australia7 guidelines.

 Some fruits, such as apples, bananas, nectarines, pears, peaches and apricots will benefit from some pre-treatment before drying.
 Pre-treating with an acidic solution like citric acid or ascorbic acid will: